 The easiest way to keep ants at bay is by taking some simple precautions.
-Make these suggestions part of your regular routine to prevent an ant problem:
+Make these suggestions part of your regular routine in order to keep ants away:

-Clean with a vinegar solution: Mop floors and clean counters with a 50/50 vinegar/water solution because ants hate the smell.
+- Clean with a vinegar solution: Mop floors and clean counters with a 50/50 vinegar/water solution.

 If the Problem Persists, Get Professional Help

-Of course, no matter how many steps you take to eliminate ants, they may continue appearing.
-The most effective way to deter ants once and for all is with help from a seasoned professional.
+Of course, no matter how many steps you take to prevent ants or even get rid of ants with DIY attempts, they may continue appearing.
+The most effective way to keep ants away once and for all is with help from a seasoned professional.
 Here at Paul's Termite and Pest Control, we take a serious and strategic approach to Integrated Pest Management.
 We use fewer chemicals to powerfully eliminate pests permanently.
-Our science-based, eco-friendly practices naturally create a barrier against ants and other pests, so you can enjoy a pest-free home in Jacksonville.
+Our science-based, eco-friendly practices naturally create a barrier against ants and other pests, so you can enjoy a pest-free home without worrying about harmful chemicals.